Daily Observations

 Example 2

-Who hasn't seen the Deutsche Bahn sign that says »Please leave this room as you would like to find it«?
-Who has the time, materials and inclination, in return for using the toilet on public transport, to prepare it as you would have liked to find it ... in the best case scenario, you agree without comment on the lowest common denominator of removing all traces of use.
+Who hasn't seen the Deutsche Bahn sign that says, ›Please leave this room as you would like to find it‹.
+Nobody has the time, materials or inclination to prepare the public transport toilet as they would have liked to find it in return for using it ... in the best case scenario, the lowest common denominator is agreed without comment to remove all traces of use.
 What has happened?
 Why does the naturalness of leaving the toilet clean seem to have been lost?
-Even the request to name the toilet seems ineffective.
+Even the request to name the toilet rarely works.